-Dr. Sarvary (email@example.com) received his Master’s diplomas in ecology and in economics in Hungary.
-After attending to the University of Minnesota in Saint Paul, MN and conducting research at the University of California in Davis, CA, he received his Ph.D. at Cornell University in 2007.
-He returned to Cornell in 2011 to take on a faculty position at the Department of Neurobiology and Behavior.
+Dr. Sarvary (email@example.com) received his Master’s diplomas in ecology and in marketing in Hungary.
+After completing courses at the University of Minnesota in Saint Paul, MN and conducting research at the University of California in Davis, CA, he received his Ph.D. at Cornell University in 2007.
+He returned to Cornell in 2011 to take on a lecturer position at the Department of Neurobiology and Behavior.

 As a Director of the Biology Teaching Laboratories at Cornell, he teaches information and science literacy, critical thinking, experimental design, and science communication through modules in ecology, genetics, and microbiology.
 As a strong advocate of science public engagement, he is a public science advisor of a local Science Café, he is a faculty advisor of the undergraduate medical and life sciences debate club and a new undergraduate podcast called State-of-the-Pod.